 - Guild - Where new spells can be learned once one is at a sufficiently high enough level

-Enemies were visible allowing the player to attack them at a distance with ranged attacks (such as with bows) or take steps to avoid the confrontation entirely.
+Enemies are visible allowing the player to attack them at a distance with ranged attacks (such as with bows) or take steps to avoid the confrontation entirely.
 By using hotkeys or the mouse, the player can easily manage the flow of combat with their favored peripheral.